One Day in Seattle, Washington: Itinerary & Where to Go in 24 Hours

 Bainbridge Island

 The true treat of visiting, though, is the Bloedel Reserve.
-The leafy 150-acre nature preserve delights with its lush forest and landscaped gardens.
+The leafy 150-acre nature preserve delights visitors with its lush forest and landscaped gardens.
 The views over Puget Sound from its manor house are breathtaking.

 When to visit Seattle